This is a bespoke proactive PR and media workshop designed specifically for senior leaders, clinicians and key spokespeople for organisations.

 This workshop is part funded by the Society for its members.

-To pay by cheque or request an invoice (a purchase order is required for invoices) please complete and return the
+To pay by cheque or request an invoice (a purchase order is required for invoices) please click here to download the 2018 Registration Form.

 BPS Events - Bookings